Will Brexit affect my cruise holiday?

 How much luggage can I bring?

 On cruises sailing from and returning to UK ports you can bring as many bags as you can comfortably fit in your cabin.
 However, you should restrict the weight of each bag to no more than 30kg for handling purposes.
-On a fly/cruise your luggage is restricted to the airlines luggage allowance and you should check the luggage allowance which will be shown on your flight tickets.
+On a fly cruise your luggage is restricted to the airlines luggage allowance and you should check the luggage allowance which will be shown on your flight tickets.
+Take a look at our top tips for packing for a fly cruise

 I’m not fully mobile - is a cruise for me?